History of Microsoft Word: Word for Windows 1989 to 1995

 When Microsoft became aware of the Year 2000 problem, it released the entire DOS port of Microsoft Word 5.5 instead of getting people to pay for the update.
-As of August 2022, it is still available for download from Microsoft's web site.
+As of March 2024, it is still available for download from Microsoft's web site.

 Word 6.0 was the second attempt to develop a common code base version of Word.
 The first, code-named Pyramid, had been an attempt to completely rewrite the existing product.
-It was abandoned when Chris Peters replaced Jeff Raikes at the lead developer of the Word project and determined it would take the development team too long to rewrite and then catch up with all the new capabilities that could have been added in the same time without a rewrite.
+It was abandoned when Chris Peters replaced Jeff Raikes as the general manager of the Word group and determined it would take the development team too long to rewrite and then catch up with all the new capabilities that could have been added in the same time without a rewrite.
 Therefore, Word 6.0 for Windows and Macintosh were both derived from Word 2.0 for Windows code base.
 The Word 3.0 to 5.0 for Windows version numbers were skipped (outside of DBCS locales) in order to keep the version numbers consistent between Macintosh and Windows versions.
 Supporters of Pyramid claimed that it would have been faster, smaller, and more stable than the product that was eventually released for Macintosh, and which was compiled using a beta version of Visual C++ 2.0 that targets the Macintosh, so many optimizations have to be turned off (the version 4.2.1 of Office is compiled using the final version), and sometimes use the Windows API simulation library included.
 Pyramid would have been truly cross-platform, with machine-independent application code and a small mediation layer between the application and the operating system.

 More recent versions of Word for Macintosh are no longer ported versions of Word for Windows.

 Later versions of Word have more capabilities than merely word processing.
 The drawing tool allows simple desktop publishing operations, such as adding graphics to documents.